f5devcentral/f5-azure-saca/docs/intro.rst

 Connect to Azure Portal
 ~~~~~~~~~~~~~~~~~~~~~~~

-First login to the Azure Government Portal at: https://portal.azure.us
+First login to the Azure Portal at: https://portal.azure.us (US Government) OR https://portal.azure.com (Commercial)

-.. note:: This requires a Azure Government Subscription (".us" vs. ".com")
+.. note:: This requires a Azure Government Subscription OR Azure Subscription

 Enable Programmatic Access to F5 Resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~